Ringdown/ringdown.github.io/thinkpad-l13-yoga.md

+You know how sometimes I talk a lot to explain very little?
+Turns out this is true when I write as well.

 ## Preface

 There are a couple of resources I figure I should connect you with regardless of what you decide laptop-wise.